shocknet/wallet2/README.md

 <p style="text-align: center;"><img src="https://shockwallet.b-cdn.net/pub_home_ss.png" alt="Pub Dashboard" width="240"></p>

-#### ShockWallet and most of Lightning.Pub were developed as part of the [Bolt.Fun hackathon](https://bolt.fun/project/shocknet).
-If you would like to see continued development, please show your support there and help us win :)
+#### ShockWallet and Lightning.Pub are free software.
+If you would like to see continued development, please show your [support](https://github.com/sponsors/shocknet) :)

 # Try It